 Bordwell concentrates on popular authors such as Patricia Highsmith, Agatha Christie, Alfred Hitchcock, Raymond Chandler, Dorothy Sayers, and Dashiell Hammett, among others.
 “Perhaps most surprising, the classic whodunit also continued to provide creative options, and not just the in the cozies that kept the English tradition alive.
 The whodunit’s insistence on ‘the taste of the construction’ could be imposed on private-eye adventures and women-in-peril plots.
 Hard-boiled tales exploited time shuffling, viewpoint switches, and block construction.”

-However, as his view of the genesis of the new narratives styles happened on a very broad base with huge audiences, he naturally includes films and their directors.
+However, as his view of the genesis of the new narrative styles happened on a very broad base with huge audiences, he naturally includes films and their directors.
 Several works, one item under particular surveillance is Tarantino’s Pulp Fiction, from Hollywood naturally follow.
 Like the movies Inception and Memento by Christopher Nolan and many iconic films noir such as Laura, Rebecca, The Lady in the Lake, The Big Sleep and The Killing.
 “Today’s viewers are heirs to a process of schema and revision through which Anglo-American popular storytellers constantly reinvigorated devices of viewpoint, time schemes, and segmentation.”

-The three parts, first going from formalism to modernism and the 1940s, then covering the development of psychological thrillers, hard-boiled detectives and crossover culture, end in part three with detailed studies of present day movies and how we experience them.
+The three parts, first going from formalism to modernism and the 1940s, then covering the development of psychological thrillers, hard-boiled detectives and crossover culture, end in part three with detailed studies of present-day movies and how we experience them.
 Thereby covering dozens of excellent American films and hundreds of novels and series (some you may never have heard of) that were milestones and had massive effect on later works.

 Review by Dr. A. Ebert © 2023